Riandra4trend/CompfestAIC/README.md

 The linear architecture enables aggressive caching.
 Each stage produces **portable artifacts**:

-- Graph Map: Domain URL inventory
+- Map Agent: Domain URL inventory
-- Graph CBC: Listing extraction specification + URL collection
+- Listing Agent: Listing extraction specification + URL collection
-- Graph PDP: Field extraction schema + structured data
+- PDP Agent: Field extraction schema + structured data

 These artifacts are versioned and stored in S3, creating a growing library of extraction patterns.
 When a user targets a previously-scraped site, V3 can skip AI inference entirely, delivering results at near-zero marginal cost.